amirouche/django-composite/README.rst

 - A very simple page is a class that inherits ``Page`` and define the class property ``template_name``.
 - It can deal with permissions and static files.
-- Common css layouts built with Bootstrap are provided as ``Page`` class and can be used to build your applications
-- A page can be made of several widgets, depending on the layout the configuration differs, refer the documentation of each layout.
-It can be as simple as a list of widget class instances.

 Check out the documentation about pages to know more.